Theories of the Common Law of Torts

 - Related Entries

 If we conceived similarly of strict liability in tort, we would then understand fault liability, incorrectly, as liability that is defeasible by excuses that establish the absence of culpability, in other words, as liability (only) for one's culpable conduct.
-But you can be at fault in tort even if you are morally faultless, that is, even if your conduct is not morally blameworthy.
-Under a regime of fault liability, you are liable for injuries you cause while failing to comport yourself as a reasonable person of ordinary prudence.
+But you can be at fault in tort even if your conduct is not morally blameworthy.
+Under a regime of fault liability, you are liable for injuries you cause while failing to comport yourself as a reasonable person would in the circumstances.
 It won't get you off the hook that you are not a reasonable person, or that could not come up to that standard in this case.
-Nor will it matter that your failure to comport yourself as a reasonable person of ordinary prudence is a failure for which you are utterly blameless.
-Fault liability is simply not defeasible by excuses that establish the absence of culpability.
+Nor will it matter that your failure to come up to that standard is a failure for which you are utterly blameless.
+Fault liability is not defeasible by excuses that establish the absence of culpability.

 Analytical theories seek to interpret and explain tort law.
 More specifically, they aim (i) to identify the concepts that figure centrally in tort's substantive norms and structural features (the latter being the procedures and mechanisms by which the institution of tort law enforces its substantive norms) and (ii) to explain how tort's substantive norms and structural features are related.
 Key substantive norms include the wrongs that tort recognizes and the remedies that it provides for those wrongs.
-Key structural features include the fact that tort suits are brought by the victim rather than by the state and the fact that such suits are ‘bilateral’: victims (plaintiffs) sue their putative injurers instead of drawing on a common pool of resources, as in New Zealand’s accident compensation scheme (which was adopted as a substitute for tort law).
+Key structural features include the fact that tort suits are brought by the victim rather than by the state and the fact that such suits are “bilateral”: victims (plaintiffs) sue their putative injurers instead of drawing on a common pool of resources, as in New Zealand’s accident compensation scheme (which was adopted as a substitute for tort law).

 Normative theories seek to justify or reform tort law.
 Justificatory theories aim to provide tort with a normative grounding, often by defending the values tort embodies or the goals it aims to achieve.
 Reformist theories seek to improve tort law, say, by recommending changes that would bring the institution closer in line with its core values or would help it do a better job of achieving its goals.

 The distinction between analytical and normative theories is not exclusive.
 On the contrary, few analytical theories are altogether devoid of normative elements and no normative theory is ever devoid of analytical elements.
-Analytical theories frequently invoke concepts that are fundamentally normative, since such theories (following Dworkin) often seek to portray tort's substantive norms and structural features in their ‘best lights.’
+Analytical theories frequently invoke concepts that are fundamentally normative, since such theories (following Dworkin) often seek to portray tort's substantive norms and structural features in their “best light”.
 All the more so, normative theories are always at least partly analytical, since such theories must either provide or presuppose some account of the institution they seek to justify or reform.

 Along another axis, we can distinguish between theories of tort based on whether they are instrumental or non-instrumental.
 (This distinction cuts across the distinction between the analytical and the normative.)
 Instrumental theories regard tort's essential features as explicable in terms of an overarching purpose, typically, the remediation of some social problem, such as the problem of allocating the costs of life's misfortunes.
 These theories do not always agree on the specific principles that govern (or ought to govern) the allocation of costs.
 This is in part because they disagree about the further purposes that tort serves (or ought to serve) in allocating costs.
 Some theorists believe that tort aims (or ought to aim) at allocating costs efficiently.
 Others believe that tort aims (or ought to aim) at allocating costs fairly.
 Both sorts of theorist treat tort instrumentally, as a tool for solving a social problem.
 In contrast, non-instrumental theorists do not see tort primarily as responding to a social problem.
 They believe that tort is better understood as a way of giving expression to certain moral or political principles.